GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Using external files

 In some situations your module might require additional files to properly test it.
-This is a common situation with modules that implement [factories](blueprints/factories/README.md) that drive the creation of resource from YAML files.
+This is a common situation with modules that implement [factories](blueprints/factories/README.md) that drive the creation of resources from YAML files.
 If you're in this situation, you can still use example-based tests as described below:

 - create your regular `hcl` code block example and add the `tftest` directive as described above.
 - create a new code block with the contents of the additional file and use the `tftest-file` directive.
 You have to specify a label for the file and a relative path where the file will live.